 From Chengdu: There are more than two flights daily to and from Chengdu.
-Chengdu is well connected from other cities.
-There are few international connections to seoul, Bangkok and Hong Kong.
-Other connections are proposed for near future.
+Chengdu is well connected to other cities.
+There are few international connections to Seoul, Bangkok and Hong Kong.
+Other connections are proposed for the near future.

 Others: Seasonal direct flights also operate from Beijing, Hong Kong and Zhongdian ( Dechen Tibetan Prefecture) in Yunnan.

-There are four main roads into Tibet, roughly corresponding to the cardinal directions.
+There are four main roads in Tibet, roughly corresponding to the cardinal directions.

 01) The most popular and spectacular overland crossing route is from Kathmandu, Nepal.

-02) From north, the road from Golmud (Germu ) is the easiest legal land route at present.
-However with the arrival of the train along this way, this route is used less often.
+02) From the north, the road from Golmud (Germu ) is the easiest legal land route at present.
+However, with the arrival of the train along this way, this route is used less often.

-04) From Kashgar(Kashi) in Xinjing province in the west, the route is for hardy travelers.
-The road for most part is unpaved with small villages along the way.
+04) From Kashgar(Kashi) in Xinjiang province in the west, the route is for hardy travelers.
+The road, for the most part, is unpaved with small villages along the way.
 The main advantage of this route is that it passes by Mount Kailash and through a remote beautiful region inhabited by nomads.

 Visa & Permits

-People may travel to Mainland China and Tibet with either a group visa or with as individual visa.
+People may travel to Mainland China and Tibet with either a group visa or with an individual visa.
 Group visa has all the participants enlisted in one group visa and must travel together, both while entry and exit.
-This is usually not practical if you are arriving with different flights.
+This is usually not practical if you are arriving on different flights.